 Using this guide What's covered

-Here you’ll find the answers to many of your questions about hysterectomy.
-Learn about the different approaches to the surgery, what it may cost, what your recovery may be like, and more.
+Here you’ll find the answers to many of your questions about hysterectomy (removal of the uterus or womb).
+Learn how the surgery is done, what it may cost, what your recovery may be like, and more.

-To see how the surgery is done, view our procedure animation below.
+To see how this surgery is done, view our animation below.
 For personal insights, see our patient experience videos in which HCF members talk frankly about their preparation, surgery and recovery.

 What is a hysterectomy?

-Hysterectomy means removal of the uterus, or womb, and is one of the most common types of elective operations performed on women in Australia.
-There are several different types of hysterectomy.
+Hysterectomy means removal of your uterus, or womb, and is one of the most common types of elective operations performed on women in Australia.

 Why is it done?